Fossil is a version control system built around blockchain.

 "a growing list of records, called blocks, which are linked using cryptography.
 Each block contains a cryptographic hash of the previous block, a timestamp, and transaction data..."
 (1)

 By that definition, Fossil is clearly an implementation of blockchain.
 The blocks are "manifests" artifacts.
-Each manifest has a SHA1 or SHA3 hash of its parent or parents, a timestamp, and other tranactional data.
-The repository grows by add new manifests onto the list.
+Each manifest has a SHA1 or SHA3 hash of its parent or parents, a timestamp, and other transactional data.
+The repository grows by adding new manifests onto the list.